cgore2/CSC-4330-Tactics-Game/Project Management Document.md

 Daniel LaBorde: voted for making our game engine in java.

 Stephen Harb: Began switching gears into development in java, and we began working on potential implementations and enviroments for the new development.

+Chris Gore: Voted for abandoning Unity in favor of programming in Java

 ####11/17/16 –
 Chris Gore, Stephen Harb, Daniel LaBorde, Mason Meredith – Met to work on Software Testing Document and integrate test cases worked on individually.
 Looked over each other’s work and edited test cases.